-In this unit, you will explore historical and contemporary strategies (a combination of technical, visual and conceptual methodologies) from this expanding field.
-You will exploit the temporal specificity of the moving image, as well as considering the moral and ethical concerns of its dissemination.
+Relatively recent technical advancements in the recording, structuring and dissemination of the moving image mean that practitioners across the wider photographic spectrum have at their disposal incredibly sophisticated tools for the development of their ideas.
+Photographers are increasingly expected to extend their individual photographic vision through to the moving image.
+In this unit you will explore historical and contemporary strategies (a combination of technical, visual and conceptual methodologies) in this expanding field of photography.
+You will explore and exploit the temporal specificity of the moving image as well as consider the moral and ethical concerns of its dissemination.

-You will be encouraged to employ experimental and creative approaches in order to develop a reflexive practice that involves the development of your own ideas into compelling moving image artefacts.
-This unit employs and encourages a conceptual approach, and you will be aided in creating and developing your own individual research methodology, as well as identifying appropriate output contexts.
-Throughout the course you will be invited to show increasing autonomy and to interact with the wider community of learners at the OCA.
+You will increase your awareness of contexts and frameworks and be encouraged to develop your personal practice and photographic vision in an expanded debate on the photographic image.
+You will be encouraged to employ experimental and creative approaches in order to develop a reflexive practice that involves the development of your own ideas into compelling moving image products.
+This unit employs and encourages a conceptual approach and you will be aided in creating and developing your own individual research methodology as well as identify appropriate output contexts.
+Throughout the unit you will be invited to show increasing autonomy and to interact with the wider community of learners at the OCA.

 This unit aims to: